mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 While YANG is deployed data model for configuration and monitoring, YANG has limitations that prevent it to be THE model to which other data models will be mapped.
-Instead, we believe that the different data models will still have a life of their own (ex: the IPFIX model does a good job for its purpose).
+Instead, the different data models will still have a life of their own (ex: the IPFIX model does a good job for its purpose).
 Therefore let use introduce knowledge graph concepts, which will address the challenges.

 TO BE COMPLETED.